01 of 06

 - Use clotted cream.
 This spread for your scones is something that takes very little effort yet makes the tea so much more elegant.
 It can be purchased or homemade.

 - Use loose tea.
 Although tea bags are acceptable, loose tea is the preferred type of tea.
 The flavors are more pronounced, and the experience of using loose tea is more elegant and adds to the experience.
+You can find tea balls in most kitchen stores, tea shops, and in the kitchen section of many department stores.

 - Steep the tea for an appropriate length of time.
 Let the tea settle long enough for the flavors and antioxidants to flow into the water, but don’t leave it so long it gets bitter and harsh tasting.
 The ideal length of time is approximately five or six minutes.